awcator/JICCNS/README.md

 | EuclidianDistanceBasedRouting  | yes       |

 # Disclaimer:
-It may/maynot 100% accuret to the Information centric network proposed.
+It may/may not be 100% accurate to the Information centric network proposed.

 # Future:
 Pull requests are welcome, I may not commit more changes in the future.
 Only if required on demand.
 Feel free to contact me